-During 2022/23 the Trust has pursued its strategic vision and supported the Trust's Academies to improve whilst working with key sector bodies to further develop and strengthen the operational and strategic capacity for growth.
-The strong and focussed leadership and governance structure implemented during 2020/21 has increased the Trusts capacity for support and school improvement.
-This can be clearly evidenced by the successful reports received by the Trust during the past two academic years and the results seen in Summer 2023.
+During 2023/24 the Trust has pursued its strategic vision and supported the Trust's Academies to improve whilst working with key sector bodies to further develop and strengthen the operational and strategic capacity for growth.
+The strong and focussed leadership and governance structure implemented has increased the Trusts capacity for support and school improvement.
+This can be clearly evidenced by the positive outcomes and reports seen across the last three years, despite the pandemic.